 For example, let’s say your current laptop has 200GB worth of data.
 That much data won’t fit on a base model with 128GB storage.
-The next storage capacity is 256GB.
-If you think you can live with about 55GB of free space to grow, purchase the 256GB model.
-If more storage is desired, consider going to the next capacity available (512GB or 1TB+).
+The next storage capacity is 256GB, which only provides 56GB of free space to grow for the entire life of the computer.
+In this scenario, I would consider going to the next capacity available, 512GB.
 Remember; you can’t upgrade the internal storage after purchase – you need to buy the machine with all the storage you think you’ll ever need.
 If you’re into photography, music or editing video, always opt for as much storage as you can afford.

 Feel free to contact me if you have questions about anything above.